Welcome to Admissions

 ESL – English as a Second Language

 Our School makes every effort to provide a meaningful education for all students.
 Children with learning support needs will be assessed to determine whether the school has sufficient resources to accommodate them.
-See additional fees for this service.
+See additional fees for 2017-2018.

 Offer of Place

-Once we have received your completed application we will assess your child’s eligibility for admission against our criteria and when a place is available an offer will be extended by direct contact to the parent by email.
-If the parent/s want to accept the place the admissions fee
+Once we have received your complete online application we will assess your child’s eligibility for admission against our criteria and when a place is available an offer will be extended by direct contact to the parent by email via our online application tool OPEN APPLY.
+If the parent/s want to accept the place the admissions fee 2017/18

-will have to be paid within the given deadline and proof of payment uploaded on the OPEN APPLY system.
+will have to be paid within the given deadline and proof of payment uploaded on the OPEN APPLY system or provided to the Admissions Office.
 The actual first day of attendance will be mutually agreed to between parents and the Admissions Coordinator.

 What do I need in order to make an online application?